Udmurtia

+It was established as the Udmurt (until 1931 — Votskaya) Autonomous Region on November 4, 1920.

 Name

 The name Udmurt comes from odo-mort ('meadow people'), where the first part represents the Permic root od or odo ('meadow, glade, turf, greenery').
 This is supported by a document dated 1557, in which the Udmurts are referred to as lugovye lyudi ('meadow people'), alongside the traditional Russian name otyaki.